dmeola/reveal/README.md

 ------
 Reveal is a tool for web developers that need a faster way to track down backend files and includes from the browser.

 By placing a comment before an element on your site, you can document the name of an include, a content asset, or just leave a note or reminder.
+When you hover over an element the associated comment is revealed in a tooltip.

 How it works:
 ------